 They are few and far between – of little importance.
 The important thing is to establish the principle.
 To routinize the herding of people like cattle.
 The barking of orders at them.
 And also the prod at the first sign of disobedience.
 Most people will not “resist.”
 Indeed, they will bristle at those few who do.
 Stop holding up the line!
 Do as your are told!
 Don’t you realize they are just doing their jobs?
 Keeping us safe?

 It goes both ways, of course.
 The herders are as integral to the process as those being herded.
 The big hands will always need many little hands.
 But they, too, must learn obedience.
 And they, too, can be just as easily disposed of later on.
 A man named Yagoda could explain this.
 Or perhaps his successor, a man named Yezhov.
 And the one after him, Beria.
 But few among the new Praetorians care to listen.
 Like Yagoda, Yezhov and Beria, they imagine themselves to be invulnerable.
 But inevitably, the wheel will turn.
 They will find they are just as disposable as those they dispose of.
+Holiday is the best time of the year when you are there.
 Perhaps, like that funny little man, Yezhov, they will have a few moments to ponder the irony of it all – before it is their turn at the lip of the ditch.

 One can only hope.
 (See here for a recent case in point.)